keiji-imai/blog/content/projects/mags/index.md

 We waterjet the carbon fiber board:
 {{<youtube _lpElcSVjb8>}}

+The carbon fiber slightly delaminated around the holes unfortunately.

 ## Electrical
 ![underside](images/mags_underside.jpg)

-Our board is like a keyboard.
+Our sensor array is wired like a keyboard.
 We used reed switches to detect the magnetic fields of the chess pieces.
-By wiring them up in an input matrix, we are able to sample all 64 squares with just 16 pins.
-I had to wire it up by hand because I ran out of time to design a PCB.
-In hindsight I really should have designed a PCB.
+We use an input matrix to sample all 64 squares with just 16 pins.
+We wired it up by hand because we didn't have time to design a PCB.
+In hindsight we really should have designed a PCB.

 ![Input Matrix](images/input_matrix.jpg)

 Above is the wiring diagram for the board.
 It's exactly how high performance keyboards are wired.
-We set one column to high and see which rows get power.
-This tells us which reed switches are triggered in that column.
-Repeating this for all 8 columns gives us all of the sensor values.
+We set one column to high and see which rows get power, revealing the reed switches that are triggered in that column.
+Repeating this for all 8 columns gives us the positions of all of the pieces.
 Having diodes on each reed switch gives us [n-key rollover](https://en.wikipedia.org/wiki/Key_rollover).

 The electromagnet is controlled with a power transistor and a flyback diode.
 The stepper motors are controlled by TMC2209 drivers, which are controlled by a RasPi Pico running a 3D printer firmware called [Klipper](https://www.klipper3d.org/).
 The reed switches are wired directly to the RasPi 4B, which handles the high level code.